FIELD MANUAL - GRID PLANNER

 What Instagram Grid Planner does

 Instagram Grid Planner takes the photos you've selected in Lightroom and arranges them into a 3-up grid - the same shape an Instagram profile uses - sequenced so the colors and tones flow naturally from one frame to the next.
-You drag photos around, try different sort modes, and when it looks right you export the whole sequence as numbered JPEGs ready to upload.
+Each tile is shown in Instagram's current 3:4 (portrait) crop, so the preview matches how your feed actually looks today.
+You drag photos around, try different sort modes, group photos into carousel posts, and when it looks right you export the whole sequence as numbered JPEGs ready to upload.

 The arranging happens in your browser.
 Lightroom hands the photos to a small local helper, the helper renders them with your edits applied, and a webpage opens where you sequence everything visually.
 Nothing leaves your computer.